 Latest Published Hikes

-02/03/2013: The second in the series of books I am writing - The Mid-Atlantic Hiker's Guide - Central Maryland - is now in the print shop.
+05/03/2014: "The Mid-Atlantic Hiker's Guide: Central Maryland" is now finished.
 It includes 45 day hikes from the shores of the Chesapeake Bay to Catoctin Mountain and from the Potomac River to the Mason-Dixon Line.
-The one hundred and eighty-four page book uses the same format as the West Virginia book (below) and will be on sale in about three weeks.
-Orders are now being taken.
+The one hundred and eighty-four page book uses the same format as the West Virginia book (below).
+Orders are being taken.

 After two years of hard work my first book is finally finished - Orders are now being accepted: The Mid-Atlantic Hikers Guide: WV.
 I've teamed up with Scott Adams Enterprises to produce a two hundred and eighty-nine page manuscript complete with large topo maps, elevation profiles and waypoint tables, all keyed together to totally integrate the hiking experience.
 There are sixty-four hikes in all, ranging from a 2 mile flip-flop walk to visit the beautiful Sandstone Falls on the New River to 25+ mile, three day, strenuous forays into the wilderness areas of the Mountain State, and all other kinds of hikes in between.